afilbert/valheim-toggle-movement-mod/README.md

 So v0.0.3 introduces a safety valve that toggles off Sprint if your health drops below a target threshold (30% by default).

+### Safeguard Stamina Regen on Zero Stamina

+Growths will mess you up!
+Spraying their tarry liquid death-punches just before leaping through the air tests even the best equipped and fed Viking adventurer.
+It's typically right around them tarring you and bounding to cut off your path that you run out of stamina completely.
+You're then left mashing your forward key in terror as you attempt to down whatever mead you can to help you escape.
+It's easy in those moments to forget that your sprint is toggled on, and holding the forward key to keep moving will keep your stamina at zero... indefinitely.

+So v0.0.7 introduces a configurable safety valve to detoggle sprint after an elapsed time (5 seconds by default) at zero stamina.
+This allows stamina to regenerate even if you are overriding stamina safeguards by holding down your Forward key/button.

 ### Auto-run Sprint Enable/Switch Weapons

 v0.0.3 introduced the ability to equip/switch weapons during auto-run while sprinting.
 Sometimes you know you're getting close to a battle, and want to arrive prepared.
 Stock Valheim won't let you equip/switch weapons while sprinting, but now you can!